BKSpurgeon/personal-blog/_posts/2020-04-26-the-burden-of-taxation.md

 "**I'm taking cash, BABEY!**"

 I laughed and marveled at his ingenuity.
-And I thought: what a fool I am: running off to pay my taxes so that the government, in its glorious wisdom, can spend it profitably: (i) on ships that sink when loaded, (ii) and on submarines that cannot sink, (iii) on submarines that take 20 years to get operational, and are then moored because there aren't enough people to man them; (iv) on internet infrastructure that is obsolete and slow, and expensive, (v) and on overpriced hotel quarantine programs -- whom nobody is in charge of, and whom nobody has any memory of who was in charge of the program, whatsoever.
+A fair dinkum entrepreneur.
+And I thought: what a fool I am: running off to pay my taxes so that the government, in its glorious wisdom, can spend it profitably:

+    (i) on ships that sink when loaded,
+    (ii) and on submarines that cannot sink,
+    (iii) on submarines that take 20 years to get operational, and are then moored because there aren't enough people to man them;
+    (iv) on internet infrastructure that is obsolete and slow, and expensive, (v) and on overpriced hotel quarantine programs -- whom nobody is in charge of, and whom nobody has any memory of who was in charge of the program, whatsoever.
 Were I to continue writing, I would quickly and irredeemably deplete the vast forests of the Amazon.

-It was then that I realised that our little socialist paradise is somewhat doomed: when honest, God-fearing men, resort to such measures to earn a living: how can this republic survive with it's wanton expenditures uncurtailed?
+It was then that I realised that our little socialist paradise is somewhat doomed: when honest, law-abiding, God-fearing men, resort to such measures to earn a living: how can this republic survive with it's wanton expenditures uncurtailed?

 It is a miracle of life and business evolution that any business survives here.
-But not to worry, those that remain will soon be rendered extinct through a bi-partisan coalition of the Australian Labour Party, and the Liberal-National coalition: it's final solution: to entirely eradicate any private enterprise that is left.
-The goal is to make sure that every hard-working Aussie battler has free stuff given to him by the tax payer.
+But not to worry, those that remain will soon be rendered extinct through a bi-partisan coalition of the Australian Labour Party, and the Liberal-National coalition: it's FINAL SOLUTION: to entirely eradicate the country of any private enterprise that is left.
+The goal is to make sure that every hard-working Aussie battler has free stuff given to him by the tax payer, or it's off to the gulags for you,  son!

-Friedman was right: this is a government by the bureaucrat, for the bureaucrat.
-Little do they know - as has been amply demonstrated by my church friend - that the tax payer is silently revolting: he's bolted from the stables, while the bureaucrat's still sound asleep.
+Friedman was right: this is a government **by** the bureaucrat, **for** the bureaucrat.
+Little do they know - as has been amply demonstrated by my friend - that the tax payer is silently revolting: he's bolted from the stables, while the bureaucrat's still sound asleep.